windmill-labs/windmilldocs/docs/how-tos/11_app_outputs.md

 - email: The email of the current user.
 - username: The username of the current user.
 - query: The query parameters of the URL.

+### Connecting inputs

+Inputs can be connected to any outputs.
+When connecting, you can click on the output to connect the input to the output.
+Note that you can select nested outputs, objects and arrays.